JACochran/MathematicalMorphology/README.md

 # MathematicalMorphology

 A Mapping application that can calculate the Minkowski Sum of two polygons using two different approaches.
-The first approach is the Minkowski Sum with the Convex Hull which only works with two Convex Polygons
+The first approach is the Minkowski Sum with the Convex Hull and the second is Minkowski sum with Convolution.

-Will also be able to visualize the various steps of how the Minkowski Sum is calculated.
-After drawing two polygons on the map
+See the Wiki for some helpful pictures!
+And steps on how to use the program!

 ## Getting Started
+Read the Wiki

 ### Prerequisites